The Error in Rayleigh's Approximative Period: Introduction

 \begin{quotation}``The tension of the string in the position of equilibrium depends on the amount of the stretching to which it has been subjected.
 In any other position the tension is greater; but we limit ourselves to the case of vibrations so small that the additional stretching is a negligible fraction of the whole.
 On this condition, \emph{the tension may be treated as a constant.}"\end{quotation}

 (Our italics.)We just saw that the magnitude of the tension, $T(y)$, (or the force) from each half of the string on $m$ is given by provided the stretching is well within elastic limits.
-So, \textsc{Rayleigh} \emph{effectively takes }$y=0$ in \eqref{T} so that the equation \eqref{RS} becomes or, using the notation \eqref{T} (with $y=0$, i.e., $T:=T(0)=\sigma \frac{L-L_0}{L_0}$), where the ``dots" refer to time derivatives.
-If we assume that the initial displacement at time $t=0$ is $y_0$, then the solution to \eqref{LRS1} is which is \emph{simple harmonic motion} with period $P$ given by:
+So, \textsc{Rayleigh} \emph{effectively takes }$y=0$ in \eqref{T} so that the equation \eqref{RS} becomes